Vilsack: America’s voluntary approach to agriculture is better than Europe’s mandates - NewsBreak

 “The challenge is, how do you do it sustainably?” he said.
 “How do you increase production but at the same time do it in a climate-smart way?”

-He stressed repeatedly that federal initiatives announced in the past two years seek voluntary participation.
+He stressed repeatedly that the federal initiatives announced in the past two years seek voluntary participation.

 Later in the day, U.S. Rep. Randy Feenstra, R-Iowa, echoed those sentiments when he was asked about potential provisions of the upcoming farm bill: “We need to make sure we have voluntary conservation practices,” he said.
 “That is so crucial.”